 All my life revolves around art and craft.

-After graduation, I went to Italy to study sculpture and woodcarving school, I gradually began to teach specialized courses in metal processing (e.g. repoussé and chasing) at Helfštýn Castle and abroad (Austria, Germany, Italy, Belgium, USA).
+After graduation, I went to South Tyrol to study sculpture and woodcarving school, I gradually began to teach specialized courses in metal processing (e.g. repoussé and chasing) at Helfštýn Castle and abroad (Austria, Germany, Italy, Belgium, USA).

 I have always appreciated crafts, but I longed for an intellectual overlap, a comprehensive education that would allow me to broaden my horizons and create timeless works.